Our Vast Region

 Personal Prayer

-The Anglican Fellowship of Prayer offers a useful resource on different types of prayer including:
+The Anglican Fellowship of Prayer offers a useful resource on different types of prayer, including

 - Christian meditation